BajanMarian/sim2car/README.md

 	}

 ## *Errors*
-        Uses logger in EngineUtils lead to:
+        Use of logger in EngineUtils leads to: controller.newengine.EngineUtils addApplicationToServer
-            controller.newengine.EngineUtils addApplicationToServer
             INFO:  Failed to create application with type TRAFFIC_LIGHT_CONTROL_APP This log SHOULD NOT occur because the traffic_light apllication is is not activated by addApplicationToServer.
         It is a bug in the code.

+## *Technical notes*
+    1.The project was tested with the followind SDKs: JavaSE-1.8, Azul-1.8, Correto-1.8
+    2.When working in your IDE, make sure to mark data and statistics folders as *excluded*.
+They should not be indexed.

-## *Patterns to search after*
+## *Patterns to search for*
-    !!! = might be interesting to search for
+    !!! = might be interesting to search for or TODOs